tableau/connector-plugin-sdk/docs/oauth.md

 | capabilities | Map<String, String> | This defines how OAuth flow behaves differently according the capabilities set. | Yes | |
 | accessTokenResponseMaps | Map<String, String> | Key value pair that maps an initial token request response attribute <value> to Tableau recognized attribute <key> | No | |
 | refreshTokenResponseMaps | Map<String, String> | Key value pair that maps an refresh token request response attribute <value> to Tableau recognized attribute <key> | Yes | If not defined will use accessTokenResponseMaps by default |

+> Note: For accessTokenResponseMaps, these following feilds are reserved for oauth flow and you need explicit map to these:
+Required fields: `ACCESSTOKEN`(Used to Connector to your data), `REFRESHTOKEN`(Used to get a new ACCESSTOKEN), `username`(Used to identify the token by Tableau).
+Optional fields: `access-token-issue-time` will default to the time when the token is sent back to Tableau if not present, `access-token-expires-in` will default to 3600s if not present.
+Not listed fields: In tehory you can add any field as you like and maintain those, but they will not take effect in any oauth flow(initial auth, refresh token, get >user info, etc).

 ## OAuth Capabilities